SiegeKnightt/VGR-Bot/README.md

 # VGR-Bot
 This is a Discord bot that gives a random video game recommendation by using the RAWG.io API database.
-The goal of this project was to better understand how to implement API's and create a fun game suggestor for my friends.
+The goal of this project was to better understand how to implement API's and create a fun game suggester for my friends.

 ## Deployment Instructions
  - Create a .env file with your discord key, discord server name, and RAWG API key